oracle-devrel/cd3-automation-toolkit/docs/connect-container-to-oci-tenancy.md

 !!! abstract "Subscribing to a new OCI Region?"

-    When a new region is subscribed to the tenancy, rerun `createTenancyConfig.py` by using the same `tenancyconfig.properties` file that was originally used.<br>
+    When a new region is subscribed to the tenancy, rerun `createTenancyConfig.py` by using the same `connectOCI.properties` file that was originally used.<br>
     ✅ It will create new directory for the new region under `/cd3user/tenancies/<prefix>/terraform_files` without modifying the existing ones <br>
     ✅ It will also commit the latest terraform_files folder to OCI DevOps GIT repo.